hemeac/kiwiTechTree/README.md

 ## Decoupler Shroud 0.7.2
 Moved the part to decoupler node in the tech tree.
 Don't forget to add Basic Procedural Textures for further compatibility.

+## Deep Sky Core 3.0.9
+Shuffled the tech nodes.
+Added standard B9 part upgrades. **If Kerbalism with FeatureScience is installed, adds custom HDD values for Mk1 and Mk2 cockpits.**

 ## Deep Space Surface Habitat Unit Pack 1.10.1
 Shuffled the tech nodes.
 Added Decaying RTG support; B9PS Upgrade solar support if Near Future Solar installed; Standard structural piece B9 upgrades. **If Kerbalism with FeatureRadiation is installed: Adds small radiation emitted from RTG; If FeatureScience is installed: Adds lab science group; Also adds a greenhouse consistent with description.**